sadit/SimilaritySearchDemos/site-src/demos.md

 ## Initializing the environment
 `SimilaritySearch.jl` is writen in the [Julia language](https://julialang.org/) you need to install it first in order to run them.

-The repo has two files: `Project.toml` and `Manifest.toml`, both lists the packages, and their versions, used by the demos; both describe the working environment.
-Note: it is quite important to use the `Manifest.toml` since the examples use a modified [UMAP.jl version](https://github.com/sadit/UMAP.jl) of the Dillon's [UMAP.jl](https://github.com/dillondaudert/UMAP.jl) that uses `SimilaritySearch.jl` instead of the `NearestNeighborDescend.jl`.
-If you want to change Manifest.toml just make sure you use the correct `UMAP.jl` (https://github.com/sadit/UMAP.jl).
+The goal is that all demostrations contain a full specification of the packages such that they work out-of-the-box.
+Pluto has this feature natively and Jupyter notebooks use `PackageSpec` inside each notebook, both describe the working environment.
+While this may require extra time to always check/install the necessary packages, the examples should work out of the box.
+This is a work in progress.

-The environment needs to be instantiated and this is made with the following commands:
+For now, there are a few scripts that should be run, for these the environment needs to be instantiated and this is made with the following commands:

 ```bash